Nic Mishler | Head Coach

 Danny Higginbotham | Assistant Coach

-Danny Higginbotham is entering his first season as Assistant Coach at DMACC.
+Danny Higginbotham is entering his first season as Assistant Coach/Recruiting Coordinator at DMACC.

 Prior to DMACC, he spent the last two seasons as the Volunteer Assistant at South Dakota State University.
 At SDSU, he worked with the hitters, catchers, and coordinated camps.

-Before his time at SDSU, he was an assistant at Iowa Central Community College.
+Before his time at SDSU, he was an Assistant Coach at Iowa Central Community College.
 At ICCC, he worked with the catchers and hitters on a daily basis.
-During that season at ICCC, the Tritons went (38-16) and were Region 11 Champions.
-Before joining the ICCC staff, Higginbotham spent two years at Arkansas Tech University as Assistant Coach/Recruiting Coordinator.
+During that season, the Tritons went (38-16) and were Region 11 Champions.
+Before joining the ICCC staff, Higginbotham spent two years at Arkansas Tech University as the Graduate Assistant.

 During his playing career, Higginbotham caught at Arkansas Tech University from 2009-2011 where he earned Gulf South Conference Academic Honors in each of his three seasons.
 During his three years at ATU, they compiled a record of 88-65 and earned bids to the Gulf South Conference Tournament in 2010 and 2011.
 Higginbotham started his college playing career at Howard College in Big Spring, TX in 2008.